shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/features/features.md

 # Isolation Feature Set

-This section describes in details each of the Isolation Features.
+This section describes in detail each of the Isolation Features.

 <img alt="features-description-overview" src="../images/features-description-overview.png" width="400">

 To get the onboarding process started, go to [Onboarding Process](../getting_started/onboarding.md).

-To start the setup for any of the Isolation features, go to the [Setup section](../setup/setup.md)
+To start the setup for any of the Isolation features, go to the [Setup section](../setup/setup.md).

 ## In This Section
 <!-- When updating this, also update tier1.md -->